Call or Email for a Diamond Quote

+Loose Diamonds.
 As with buying fine art, everyone has a different idea of perfection.
 Some are more concerned with color than clarity.
 Others may have the opposite view.
 Most people, when given the chance to compare, want the largest diamond possible, provided it looks ‘eye-clean’ and ‘white’, and are willing to sacrifice technical perfection.
 Pattivs also stocks the ‘exotic’ qualities so all will be pleased.

 By selecting color and clarity Grades, not higher than you are happy with, will result in a much larger diamond for the same budget.

-The only way to determine the best diamond for you is to see many diamonds, of different qualities, sizes and shapes, side-by-side.
+The only way to determine the best diamond for you is to see many diamonds, of different qualities, sizes, and shapes, side-by-side.
 ‘Comparing’ diamonds at different times and under different lighting is almost impossible.

 Pattivs offers the largest selection in the area, allowing many, side-by-side comparisons.
-Pricing is substantially below the Rapaport wholesale diamond list, assuring far more diamond for your budget!
+Pricing is substantially below the Rapaport wholesale diamond list, assuring far more diamonds for your budget!
 Pattivs recommends purchasing a diamond by how it looks, as with selecting any other fine art!
 After all, what you are buying is something to enjoy looking at!